Hotel Collapse Traps 70 In Eastern China - UrduPoint

 The hotel's facade appeared to have crumbled into the ground, exposing the building's steel frame, and a crowd had gathered around the area as the evening wore on.

-Quanzhou authorities said over 700 rescue workers had been deployed to the scene along with ambulances, excavators and cranes.
+Fujian province authorities have sent around 150 rescue workers to the scene, according to state broadcaster CCTV.

-Representatives from Beijing are also en route to Quanzhou to assist in relief efforts, Xinhua news agency reported.
+Representatives from Beijing are also en route to Quanzhou to assist in relief efforts, reported Xinhua news agency.

 Quanzhou has recorded 47 cases of the COVID-19 infection and the hotel, which opened just two years ago, was recently repurposed to house people who had been in recent contact with confirmed patients, the People's Daily state newspaper reported.